 - Engine Mechanics and Tesla car/ self driving trip

 One of the highlights for CUBS is the annual Cubs Camp that usually takes place in November at the West Auckland Motu Moana (dedicated NZ Scout Campsite).
 There are also usually Summer Camps that typically runs in mid Jan – in previous years we have visited Whakanwha CampGround, Motuihe Island, and Motutapu.

 Activities at camp are often based around a “theme” and include a number of ‘bases’ where different activities are run.
 These can be anything from abseiling, to kayaking, flying fox, horse-riding, flax weaving, swimming, mini Olympics and of course lots of eating and having fun.

 Joining Waiheke Cubs

-If you can’t become a Leader, we are happy to put you on the waiting list and then let you know when a space becomes available.
+If you can’t become a Leader, and there are currently no spaces available, we can happily put you on the waiting list and let you know when a space becomes available.